nktrk/docuapi/cobaltApiDocs/content/orgs.md

 }
 ```

 This endpoint retrieves a list of organizations you belong to.
-Save the `token` field to be used as your `X-Org-Token` field in subseuquent calls in querying for assets, findings, pentests and events that belong to that org.
+Save the `token` field to be used as your `X-Org-Token` field in subsequent calls in querying for assets, findings, pentests and events that belong to that org.

 ### HTTP Request